 Once you know you’re restricted to sell an item, you can apply for approval within the Seller Central website.

-Note: If you’re using the Scoutify app to check for restrictions, you can tap the “Research” button, and then scroll down and click on “Amazon Restrictions” to take you directly to the correct Seller Central page to apply.
-Here’s a quick video showing you how it’s done:
+Note: If you’re using the Scoutify app to check for restrictions, you can tap the orange “Research” button, and then scroll down and click on “Amazon Restrictions” to take you directly to the correct Seller Central page to apply.
+Here’s a quick video showing you how that’s done:

-Sometimes the approval process is quick and easy – just click that you want to apply for approval, and you will automatically be approved.
-Other times Amazon will ask you for more information or documentation as part of the approval process.
-This info may include the following:
+Sometimes the approval process is quick and easy – just click “Request approval” and you will automatically be approved based on your current seller metrics.
+Other times Amazon will not automatically approve you, but instead ask you for more information or documentation as part of the approval process.
+This info may include one or more of the following:

 - Wholesale invoices